 SIGNAGE

 Job/Development site sign must be displayed at the start of construction at the main/most trafficked entrance.
+KHRC must approve the sign before it is posted at the site.
 KHRC requires a photo of the sign posted at the job site.
 For company logo, contact KHRC for JPEG/TIFF version of the KHRC logo.

 PRECONSTRUCTION MEETING